Find Grad Schools

 5 Yearly Graduations

 The 6th most popular school in the country for natural sciences majors who are seeking their master's degree is University at Buffalo.
 Each year, around 32,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 5 master's degrees were handed out to natural sciences majors at University at Buffalo.
-Of these students, 60% were women and 40% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 5 people received their master's degree in natural sciences from University at Buffalo.
+About 86% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #7